iAiBel/iAiBel/README.md

 # 👋 Hi, I'm Isabel!

 🎓Biomedical Scientist leveraging expertise in statistics and data analysis to build solutions in Data Science and Artificial Intelligence.
 Experienced in Python, R, SQL, and cloud-based data processing.
-💡 Passionate about turning data into insights and solutions, especially by connecting technology with healthcare.
+💡 Turning data into actionable insights and smart solutions using Python, R, and cloud technologies..

 ---
 ## 🛠️ Tech Stack & Skills